Contrast-Security-OSS/docs/content/admin/eop_maintenance/upgrade/UpgradeContrast.md

 tags: "Admin EOP maintenance upgrade install installation backup" -->

-Contrast releases patches and upgrades as part of the embedded EOP installer file, which customers can download from the [Contrast Hub](https://hub.contrastsecurity.com).
+Contrast releases patches and upgrades as part of the embedded Enterprise-on-Premises (EOP) installer file, which customers can download from the [Contrast Hub](https://hub.contrastsecurity.com).
 The installer intelligently determines that a previous version of Contrast exists on a given system.
 Customers can choose to run the updater portion of the process, or run an installation in a separate location.
 If a previous installation exists, customers must configure a parallel installation to run on separate ports.

 ## Before You Start

 The installer, or "updater", attempts to create a database backup as part of the upgrade process.
 Customers can choose to create their own backups by following the instructions in the detailed article to [Create a MySQL Backup](installation-setup.html#setup-mysql).
 Contrast strongly recommends that you create a backup, and that you store the backup file on a separate file system or drive to avoid any issues with restoration.
 Contrast also recommends that you consider backing up **all** configuration files located at *$CONTRAST_HOME/data/conf*.

-You should consider using the System Announcement feature to inform end-users that their system is being upgraded during a particular time.
-You can find feature by logging into the Contrast UI as a SuperAdmin user, and going to the **user menu > System Settings > System Messages tab**.
+You should also consider using Contrast's System Announcement feature to inform end-users that their system is being upgraded during a particular time.
+To start sending out announcements, log into the Contrast UI as a SuperAdmin user, and go to the **user menu > System Settings > System Messages tab**.

 ## Perform the Upgrade

 The Contrast application should be running when you start the installation process.
 Agents will continue to send trace and library messages during this time.
 When the application initiates a shutdown on its own, the agents defers sending messages until the application can be reached.

-The upgrade process is identical to the original process to [install the Contrast application](installation-setupinstall.html#install); however, the administrator performing the upgrade is asked whether to update an existing installation or perform a new installation.
-You should choose to update an existing installation.
+The upgrade process is nearly identical to the original process to [install the Contrast application](installation-setupinstall.html#install); however, the administrator performing the upgrade is asked whether to update an existing installation or perform a new installation.
+You should choose to **update an existing installation**.

 The upgrade should perform a database backup initially.
 Depending on the size of the EOP database, this process can take a few seconds to a few minutes.
 During this operation, the application should be accessible to agents and end users.